-Articles written by: Zack Young
+Author: Zack Young

 We’re back with another review, this time for the Sega CD action/RPG Heimdall.
 Ported from the popular computer formats of the time, Heimdall struggled to adapt to a controller-based gameplay scheme.
 It was passed over by many a gamer, so we went back and checked if they might have missed something.
 Did they?
 Methinks thou hast best read our full review to find out!

 For over two decades, gamers have been quick to associate anyone else but Sega with the RPG genre, citing that there were no memorable titles or laughably, that the Genesis had almost none.
 Were they to take a closer look, they’d see a catalogue of franchises that are not only top-tier, but also as enduring as anything the competition can muster.
 So why all the hate?

 It’s sad to see all the hate that Phantasy Star gets.
 Its biggest crime?
 Detouring from the established storyline, something Phantasy Star Online has been doing for more than half a decade.
 It may lack that special charm that fans love about the other three installments, but it’s still a pretty decent RPG in its own right.